NirmalramKannan/Golf_Plus_Remastered/README.md

 4. Enjoy

-note: I made this game in highschool, so its pretty bad :)
+note: This game is pretty bad since I made it in highschool (you don't want to see how bad the orignial Golf Plus was XD).
+Only uploaded it cause of my newer and much better game: https://golfplusdeluxe.com/